liziscurious/teapot-wonder-dome/README.md

 ## User Story
   * All users can view teapots and comments.
   * The logged in user can add new teapots, modify teapots, delete teapots, and add and delete comments to express their enthusiasm for teapots.

+### Room for Growth

+#### User modifications
+I would like to be able to only allow the user who created a certain teapot to be able to edit or delete it, as currently any logged in user can modify or delete any teapot.
+Also comments do not currently display the name of the logged in user, so logged in users can post under any name.